 Savings bonds are purchased through an account set up on the TreasuryDirect.gov website.
 For grandparents to purchase bonds for minor grandchildren, the grandparents must establish an account, and the gift bonds can be transferred to accounts in the grandchildren's names, linked to accounts in the name or names of the grandchildren's parents.
 To make the gift to grandchildren work out, both the grandparents and parents must have TreasuryDirect accounts.
 An account is set up online and linked to a bank account for the transfer of money.

-Savings bond interest grows tax-deferred until a bond is cashed, and then taxes are due.
+Savings bond interest grows tax-deferred until a bond is cashed, then taxes are due.
 Bond interest may be tax-free if the money from redeemed bonds is used to pay higher education costs.
-To qualify for the education exclusion, the bonds must be registered in the name of a parent of grandchildren.
-If savings bonds are purchased for a grandchild to pay for college education, a decision must be made to put the bonds in the grandchild's name and have the interest be taxable, or in the parent's names to qualify for the education tax exclusion.
+To qualify for the education exclusion, the bonds must be registered in the name of the taxpayer that is paying for the grandchild's college tuition.
+If the savings bonds are purchased for a grandchild to pay for their college education, but the bond is placed in the child's name, the child will have to pay taxes on the bond when it is cashed.
+The child could then use the remaining funds toward their education expenses.

 - Jupiterimages/Creatas/Getty Images